 What if I forgot my password and cannot log in?
 On the front page of the school, click on “Login.”
 On the Login page, click on “Forgot Password,” and on the next page insert your email address and then click “Send Me Instructions.”
 You will receive an email explaining how to reset your password.

 What are the benefits of group study?
 Studying with others allows you to ask questions, learn from others’ experience and insights, and share yours with them.
 Group study also provides encouragement and accountability to keep you moving steadily through the material.

 What kinds of groups can use this study?
 Many groups are comprised of personal friends or couples who enjoy learning together.
 Other groups include: elder and deacon boards, management and human resources teams, business and ministry departments, seminary classes, Bible Studies, Sunday school classes, high school youth groups, college fellowships, missionary teams and even parents and children studying as a family.
 The group feature can also be used for counseling married couples or individuals (see below).

 Can a group study together either online or in person?
 Yes.
 Many groups study and interact entirely online.
 Others prefer to study individually online and then gather in person to discuss what they are learning.
-RW360 will soon release a DVD version of the teaching videos for groups that want to meet in a home, church or office where they can go through the videos and discussion questions together.
+RW360 has produced a DVD/Flash Drive version of the teaching videos for groups that want to meet in a home, church or office where they can go through the videos and discussion questions together.